P.F. Chang's Kung Pao Chicken (Copycat Recipe)

 Every P.F.
-Chang’s Kung Pao Chicken recipe I’ve found online is missing two things: the actual Kung Pao sauce and the two-step chicken preparation.
-The sauce is its own recipe with seven ingredients, including mushroom dark soy sauce, rice wine, and white vinegar.
-The chicken gets a 24-hour alkaline soy brine and a potato starch dredge before it’s deep-fried, and only then does it go into the wok for the final stir-fry.
+Chang's Kung Pao Chicken recipe I've found online is missing two things: the right Kung Pao sauce and the two-step chicken preparation.
+The sauce is its own recipe, seven ingredients including mushroom dark soy sauce, rice wine, and white vinegar.
+The chicken gets a 24-hour alkaline soy brine and a potato starch dredge before it's deep-fried, and only then does it go into the wok for the final stir-fry.

-At the restaurant, Kung Pao Chicken is the dish they use to test new cooks.
-It has the most ingredients and the most demanding technique of anything on the line.
-If the sauce doesn’t boil, it won’t thicken properly.
-If the chilis and aromatics aren’t toasted in oil first, the flavors come out muted.
+Of everything I've deconstructed off the P.F.
+Chang's menu, this one was the hardest to dial in.
+It has the most ingredients and the most demanding technique of anything I pulled off their lineup.
+If the sauce doesn't boil, it won't thicken properly.
+If the chilis and aromatics aren't toasted in oil first, the flavors come out muted.

 This post contains affiliate links, which means I may earn a small commission if you make a purchase.
 It doesn't cost you anything extra.
 Full disclosure.